-The adoption service has a marketing plan which is regularly reviewed and which is updated every twelve months.
-The agency works in partnership with other agencies, for example First4Adoption and the East Midlands Consortium to ensure full and accurate information is available to the public.
+There is a fostering and adoption marketing strategy 2013-16 which is now due for review.
+The agency works in partnership with other agencies, for example First4Adoption and the East Midlands Adoption Consortium to ensure full and accurate information is available to the public.